Find the accommodation you want online.

 campsites to suit.
 Some require permits like Innes National Park, which

 has 7 campgrounds.
 Other accommodation options include hotels, motels and bed and breakfasts.

-South Australian Visitor Information Centre
+The South Australian Visitor Information Line

 Back to top